chandangeek/Connexo_Code/copl/com.elster.jupiter.extjs/src/main/web/js/ext/docs/guides/command/README.md

 To install the latest beta version:

     sencha upgrade --beta

-After the installer is done, start a new console or terminal to pick up the changes to your PATH environment variable.

-Because multiple versions of Sencha Cmd can be installed side-by-side, you can safely try the Beta channel and then uninstall the beta (or adjust the PATH) to go back to the stable version.
-Upgrading your applications using `sencha upgrade` however, is something you may need "roll back" if you downgrade to an older Sencha Cmd.

 **Note** It is possible that the most current release is in either the "beta" or stable channel.
 That is to say, `sencha upgrade --beta` may install a beta that predates the